 - Gudvangen - Home to the Viking Village, Gudvangen is nestled at the end of the UNESCO-listed Nærøyfjord in Norway.
 This picturesque village invites exploration of the natural and historical wonders that define this unique destination.

 - Naeroyfjord - A 2-hour cruise through Nærøyfjorden offers a breathtaking experience.
 The narrow and spectacular Nærøyfjord is surrounded by steep valley sides and snow-covered peaks rising 1,800 meters above sea level, with thundering waterfalls and picturesque villages along the fjord.
 Regardless of the season, a cruise on the Nærøyfjord is unforgettable.
 The vessels Vision and Future of The Fjords set a new standard in design and technology, designed to maximize the tourist experience in any weather, with large windows and walkways inspired by the winding trails of steep mountain terrain.
-Passengers are encouraged to go out on the top deck for a unique experience compared to traditional passenger vessels.
+Passengers are encouraged to go out on the top deck and enjoy a unique experience compared to traditional passenger vessels.

 Arrival in Flåm follows.